RidgeRun/openfd/docs/attached-board.rst

 filename to the installer as a CLI argument.

 .. note:: The process of generating images for any component is outside the
-          the scope of this document.
+          scope of this document.

-.. warning:: There is a NAND partition for the "U-Boot environment".
+.. warning:: There is a protected NAND partition for the "U-Boot environment".
   In the DM36x it typically starts at block 30 (see U-Boot's config variable `CONFIG_ENV_OFFSET`) and has a size of 2 blocks.
 Don't write on top of it.

 NAND arguments